 In addition to Notre Dame, tournament teams that commit < 15.0 personal fouls per game: Ohio State, Florida, Old Dominion and San Diego State.

 (3) Purdue – MINUS – This week, Purdue suspended Kelsey Barlow for the rest of the season due to “conduct detrimental to the program”.
-If there’s any bright side to unfortunate news such as this, it’s that Barlow isn’t a starter, but his loss will certainly take a hit on the team’s depth.
+If there’s a bright side to unfortunate news such as this, it’s that Barlow isn’t a starter.
+However, his loss will certainly take a hit on the team’s depth.

 (10) Florida State – PLUS – FSU has the nation’s top field goal percentage defense, holding its opponents to a field goal percentage of 36.4%.